GKM theory and Hamiltonian non-K\"ahler actions in dimension $6$: Introduction

-{\bf Acknowledgements.} We would like to express our thanks to Maximilian Schmitt for drawing our attention to Tolman's and Woodward's examples.
+{\bf Acknowledgements.} We would like to thank to Maximilian Schmitt for drawing our attention to Tolman's and Woodward's examples.
+We also want to express our gratitude towards Nicholas Lindsay and Dmitri Panov for helpful comments which led to the formulation and proof of Theorem \ref{thm:Kahler}.
 The third named author is supported by the German Academic Scholarship foundation.